-Attachment theory explains how this bond develops and how different styles of attachment are formed.
-A secure style of attachment leads to the best outcomes for people.
-Secure attachment lays the foundations for resilience and stable, positive relationships in adulthood.
-It is most likely to develop when caregivers respond sensitively to the child’s needs and provide reliable and consistent care.
+Attachment Theory explains how these bonds with caregivers develop and how different styles of attachment are formed.
+Healthy attachments lay the foundation for resilience, positive interactions, and stable relationships in adulthood, which are most likely to develop when primary caregivers respond sensitively to a child's needs and provide reliable and consistent care.

-For various reasons, when children do not receive sufficient care, they may not develop a secure attachment style.
-This can adversely affect relationships and mental health in both childhood and adulthood.
-There is no quick, complete fix for attachment issues.
-However, with appropriate support and a skillful therapist, it is possible to develop positive, healthy relationships.
+For various reasons, when children receive inconsistent caregiving, they may not develop healthy bonds.
+This can adversely affect emotional relationships and mental health conditions in both childhood and adulthood.
+There is no quick, complete fix for disturbances of attachment.
+However, with proper support and a skillful therapist, it is possible to develop positive, healthy relationships.

 Types of attachment issues

 There are two broad types of attachment:

 - Secure attachment: This is the ideal selective attachment bond, where a strong sense of trust is formed between the child and the primary or familiar caregiver, leading to better relationship and mental health outcomes over the longer-term.